AnikHaque/Wildlife-Conservation-Monitoring/readme.md

-# RDBMS - PostgreSQL
+# PostgreSQL Questions & Answers

-## Answering Question of Assignment 2

 ### 1. What is PostgreSQL?